Office of Litigation and Enforcement

 What We Do

 The Office of Litigation and Enforcement provides advice and legal counsel for litigation in which the Department is a party or has an interest.
-The Office oversees all Supreme Court cases and appellate cases involving the Department, supervises the preparation of all filings before independent regulatory agencies in proceedings in which the Department has an interest, and provides legal advice concerning litigation risk, pre- and post-litigation policy decisions, and antitrust issues.
+The Office oversees all Supreme Court cases and appellate cases involving the Department and provides legal advice concerning litigation risk, pre- and post-litigation policy decisions, and antitrust issues.
 The Office works with the Offices of the Chief Counsels of the various DOT modal administrations, which handle cases involving modal administration issues.

 The Office also provides advice to Operating Administrations on significant enforcement initiatives; serves as a facilitator for the DOT Enforcement Practice Group, a forum for Department enforcement attorneys to discuss and share ideas related to enforcement issues of Department-wide application and interest; promotes information sharing among the Operating Administrations’ enforcement programs; and reviews issues relevant to enforcement programs within the Office of the Secretary.